BrentGrammer/PROGNOTES/React/ReduxToolkit.md

   items: CartItem[],
 };

-const initialState: CartState = {
+// usually it is recommended to make state an object even if you only need a list to start with - this offers flexibility in the future to add keys to the state. const initialState: CartState = {
   items: [],
 };

 export const cartSlice = createSlice({
   // give slice a name to uniquely identify it
   name: "cart",